SodaWithoutSparkles/revanced-troubleshooting-guide/00-first-start.md

 Do **NOT** try to find the manager version shown in the image, it might be outdated.
 !!!
 ===
-2. Download and install the latest stable [Vanced microG (microG)](https://github.com/ReVanced/GmsCore/releases/latest) to your phone
-==- Image for reference
+2. Download and install the latest stable [GmsCore](https://github.com/ReVanced/GmsCore/releases/latest) to your phone ==- Image for reference
 !!!
 Download the .apk, not the source code.